Simple Autocomplete With PHP MySQL (Free Download)

 1. Connect to the database.
 Just make sure that the PDO extension is enabled in your php.ini and change the settings to your own.

-2. The Javascript will post a $_POST["search"] over.
-All we need is to do a database search – SELECT * FROM `table` WHERE `field` LIKE "%SEARCH%".
+2. The Javascript will send $_POST["search"] over.
+All we need is to search the database and output the results in a flat array – SELECT * FROM `table` WHERE `field` LIKE "%SEARCH%".

 PART 3) AUTOCOMPLETE MULTIPLE FIELDS